Over 50% of the population suffer with Digital Eye Strain (DES) impacting the lives of both children and adults.

 People are found to blink less when staring at a digital screen.
 This decreased blinking may lead to dry eye syndrome.

-The inability to make both eyes work together, convergence insufficiency, may also cause the symptoms of eye strain.
+The inability to make both eyes work together, due to BVD, is a leading cause of eye strain.

 What is convergence insufficiency?

 Convergence insufficiency (CI) is caused by the difficulty of coordinating the two eyes to look at near vision for extended periods of time

 Convergence of the eyes occurs when the two eyes need to focus on a close object, such as a computer, or book.

 Convergence insufficiency means the eyes struggle to maintain focus on near tasks, affecting school and work performance and many other aspects of life.

 As the eyes struggle to focus, they experience eye strain and fatigue.

 How can CI be treated?

 The most effective treatment for CI is vision therapy.

 Vision therapy is an effective customized program that improves the vision skills to achieve clearer and more comfortable vision.